 It’s tax season, and that means gearing up to file your tax return!
 But it’s not all bad news.
 If you educate yourself about the 2020 tax credits available to you, you could save yourself a ton of money.

 But what are tax credits?
 Tax credits are reductions to your taxable income, designed by the IRS to encourage behaviors that benefit the U.S. economy.
 Refundable tax credits take things a step further.
-Not only do they reduce the federal tax that you owe, they could also get you a tax refund.
+Not only do they reduce the federal tax that you owe, but they can also get you a tax refund.

 Here are five tax credits in 2020 that the IRS wants you to consider before filing your federal tax return:

 1. The Earned Income Tax Credit

 The Earned Income Tax Credit is a refundable tax credit for working, low-income people.
-If you are single, childless, and made $15,270 or less this year, you qualify for this tax credit.
-View the table below to learn the income restrictions for married couples filing jointly or for parents with children.
+If you are single, childless, and made $15,820 or less this year, you qualify for this tax credit.
+View the table below to learn the EITC income limits for singles, widowers, married couples filing jointly or for parents with children.

 |Filing Status||Qualifying Children Claimed|